 Did you know that most songs can be played with only 3 chords on the ukulele?
 You’ll be amazed by how much unique music you can play be varying 3 chords.

 The best news is that even the most inexperienced musicians can master these chords in an hour.
-This means that you could trick people into thinking you’re a pro the same day you start learning how to play the ukulele.
+This means that you could trick people into thinking you’re a pro the same day you start learning.

 18. Improve Your Mental Health